 Guidelines for Non-profit Organizations

-As a mission-driven non-profit 501(c)(3) organization, AES shares many of the same goals and challenges as other nonprofit organizations working to improve outcomes for epilepsy patients.
+As a mission-driven non-profit 501(c)(3) organization, AES shares many of the same goals and challenges as other non-profit organizations working to improve outcomes for epilepsy patients.

-How Non-profits Can Be Involved in the AES Annual Meeting
+How Non-profits Can Be Involved at AES

 Non-profit Organizations and Networks are Welcome to:

-- Secure a pavilion and/or office on the exhibit floor.
+- Secure a virtual exhibit booth

-- Engage in relationship building, stewardship and marketing activities with donors and supporters, provided these activities do not compete with or detract from AES programming and fundraising.
+- Engage in relationship building, stewardship, and marketing activities with donors and supporters, provided these activities do not compete with or detract from AES programming and fundraising

 Non-profit Organizations and Networks May Not: